Philharmonic Hall, Liverpool: History

-A further renovation, costing around £14 million, was completed in October 2015, primarily refurbishing the main concert hall and auditorium, and adding a new performance space named the Music Room.
+A further renovation, costing around £14 million, was completed in October 2015, primarily refurbishing the main concert hall and auditorium.
+The 2015 renovation also saw the introduction of a new performance space named the Music Room, which replaced the former Rodewald Suite as Liverpool Philharmonic's secondary venue, with an increased capacity of between 180 and 250 people.
+The Music Room was formally opened to the public in a free open house event on 9 October 2015.

 Architecture

 The hall is built with fawn-coloured facing bricks, and is mainly in three storeys.
 It has a symmetrical frontage with a canopied entrance flanked by semicircular stair turrets.
 Above the entrance are seven windows that are separated by piers surmounted by carved abstract motifs.
 Outside the hall and separated from it are two piers for the display of posters.
 The architectural historians Pollard and Pevsner and the author of the description in the National Heritage List for England agree that the design of the hall was influenced by the Dutch architect W. M. Dudok.

 The windows above the canopy contain glass etched by Hector Whistler.
 Glass doors panels by Whistler, originally from the building, and depicting musical instruments in art deco style, were featured on the BBC One's Antiques Roadshow in March 2015.
 Thirteen Pilkington glass panels had been purchased from a market in France by a Liverpool dealer, who expressed an interest in donating some to local museums.
 Inside the entrance to the hall is a copper memorial to the musicians of the Titanic by J. A. Hodel, and on the landings are gilded reliefs of Apollo by Edmund C. Thompson.
 The interior of the auditorium is "sensuously curved".
 On the walls on each side are incised female figures in art deco style that represent "musical moods", also by Thompson.
 On the back wall above the platform was a kinetic structure, called Adagio, designed by Marianne Forrest in 1995; however this was moved to the nearby Harold Cohen Library at the University of Liverpool in 2016.